 The tax reform proposal presented by the Government last month is still too general to evaluate.
 For now FUNIDES recommends that the country’s tax burden should not be raised further and even less that of current taxpayers.
 What is required is to broaden the tax base and continue moving towards a simpler, more efficient, and equitable tax system.

-From the introduction of the Economic Situation Report, 4th Quarter 2012, by the Nicaraguan Foundation for Economic and Social Development (Funides):
+From a statement issued by the Nicaraguan Foundation for Economic and Social Development (FUNIDES):

-First Economic Situation Report 2012 has been issued by the Nicaraguan Foundation for Social and Economic Development.
+Economic Situation Report of the third quarter of the year, prepared by the Nicaraguan Foundation for Economic Development: